-While all students must follow academic programs as listed in the catalog in effect at the time of entrance or re-entry to the university, any policy changes instituted by the faculty or administration become effective when official notification is published unless otherwise stated and may differ from the entering catalog.
+While all students must follow academic programs as listed in the catalog in effect at the time of entrance or re-entry to the university, any changes instituted by the faculty or administration become effective when official notification is published unless otherwise stated and may differ from the entering catalog.

 Undergraduate Students are expected to satisfy the degree requirements of the respective entry year catalog within eight years.
-After a period of eight years or upon re-entry to the institution, a student will be expected to satisfy the degree requirements in effect at the time of re-entry.
+After a period of eight years or upon re-entry to the institution, a student will be expected to satisfy the degree requirements of an active catalog year, eight years old or less.